Slim Pickens: Film career

-In 1960, he appeared with William Bendix and Doug McClure in the NBC Western series Overland Trail in the episode "Sour Annie", with fellow guest stars Mercedes McCambridge and Andrew Prine.
-Pickens appeared five times in NBC's Outlaws (1960–62) Western series as the character Slim.
-The program, starring Barton MacLane, was the story of a U.S. Marshal in the Oklahoma Territory and the outlaws he pursued.
-In 1967, Pickens had a recurring role as the scout California Joe Milner in the ABC military Western Custer, which starred Wayne Maunder in the title role.

 In 1975, Pickens was in another Western, playing the evil, limping bank robber in Walt Disney's The Apple Dumpling Gang; that same year, the exploitation cult classic Poor Pretty Eddie was released, with Pickens portraying twisted Sheriff Orville.
 He provided the voice of B.O.B. in the 1979 Disney science-fiction thriller The Black Hole.
 His last film was his least notable, Pink Motel (1982, with Phyllis Diller).

 Dr. Strangelove

 Pickens played B-52 pilot Major T. J. "King" Kong in 1964's Dr. Strangelove.
 Stanley Kubrick cast Pickens after Peter Sellers, who played three other roles in the film, sprained his ankle and was unable to perform in the role due to having to work in the cramped cockpit set.
 Pickens was chosen because his accent and comic sense were perfect for the role of Kong, a cartoonishly patriotic and gung-ho B-52 commander.
 He was not given the script for the entire film, but only those portions in which he played a part.
 Three memorable scenes featuring Pickens were: